 Employees that are unsure how leave will affect their jobs are encouraged to talk with others in their company who have taken leave, and inquire how their relationships with their boss or co-workers were affected.

-Surveys conducted have shown that both men and women see the importance of taking leave to meet family responsibilities and believe employers should provide and support these needs.
+Surveys conducted have shown that both men and women understand the importance of taking leave to meet family responsibilities and believe employers should support this need.

 My Employer Denied My Paternity Leave, What Can I Do?